 After leaving Manchester, Geoff combined applied practice with academic positions first at Roehampton University London, then at Kingston University as the Principle Lecturer and Course Director for Sports Science.
 He then moved to the Gold Coast where he worked at Bond University as a part time Assistant Professor, and with Sport and Recreation Queensland as a Senior Adviser.
 Before taking a position at USC, he returned to the UK for two years as the Course Leader for the University of Gloucestershire’s Masters degree in Applied Sport and Exercise Sciences and a sport and exercise psychology consultant at the Wimbledon Parkside Hospital in London.

-Geoff recently progressed from Deputy Head of School, Social Sciences, to a University wide role of Deputy Chair of the University Learning and Teaching Committee, and Chair of the First Year Experience Reference Group with oversight across the University pertaining to first year students.
+At USC Geoff has held leaderships roles including Deputy Head of School, Social Sciences, Acting Chair of the University Learning and Teaching Committee, and Chair of the First Year Experience Reference Group with oversight across the University pertaining to first year students.
 In addition to these important leadership roles, Geoff also has extensive teaching, research, and engagement duties.

 As a teacher Geoff has been recognized nationally as a recipient of the highly competitive OLT Citation from the Commonwealth Office for Learning and Teaching, recognising his 22 years of excellence in inspiring and motivating psychology and sports science students to actively engage in learning through enthusiastic, student-centred teaching practice.
 Through his passionate, enthusiastic and theoretically grounded teaching practice, Geoff actively engages students in the learning process.
 He has an extensive repertoire of real-world examples, data, case studies and stories drawn from his extensive experience in research, applied sports psychology and coaching at the elite level, with which he enlivens his classes and motivates his students to succeed in both their studies and professional lives.
 Geoff is also a Senior Fellow of Higher Education Academy.

-Geoff is a strong and active researcher with over 65 peer reviewed journal articles and experience of successfully supervising numerous Higher Degree by Research (PhD) students.
+Geoff is a strong and active researcher with almost 100 peer reviewed journal articles and experience of successfully supervising numerous Higher Degree by Research (PhD) students.
 Geoff has experience in applied and theoretical research, as well as both qualitative and quantitative research design methodologies.
-Currently he is supervising several PhD and Master of Science by Research students.
+Geoff is also experienced in supervisong PhD and Master of Science by Research students.

 Geoff is a registered psychologist and has attended numerous major international sporting championships as a member of national teams including Commonwealth, Paralympic, and Olympic Games.
 Most recently Geoff has been actively involved with Australian Swimming.
 Geoff is also engaged in providing sport psychology support to the USC High Performance Sport program, especially Swimming and Cycling.